fredgibbs/fredgibbs.github.io/courses/american-food/index.md

 If you need to pause the class for a few days because of some emergency, we can work it out (more on this below).
 Please get in touch!

+{% include alert.html class='info' title='Ask for more feedback' text="
+There are two TAs for the course who mostly help with scoring your submitted work and providing some feedback on your assignments.
+But in a 60+ person class with work due most days, we're not going to be able to provide substantive comments to everyone for every assignment.
+If you ever want more feedback, PLEASE EMAIL ME and ask for it.
+I will be more than happy to chat with you about course material or how you're doing in the course.
+But with so many people in the class, YOU HAVE TO ASK.
+I hope you will!
+"%}

-### Work towards your wants and ask for more feedback
+### Work towards your wants
 Some of you just want a C to fulfill a UNM requirement.
 Some of you want a B to maintain a solid GPA.
 Some of you want an A because top grades are really important to you.
-You all already know what your own average, good, or excellent effort feels like and what grade you are likely to get with that effort.
-So put in the work that justifies the grade you want for each assignment.
-If you're not getting the scores you want, LET ME KNOW.
-Often a few minor tweaks go a long way towards improving your scores.
-I see it every semester.
+Put in the work that justifies the grade you want for each assignment, and if you're not getting the scores you want, LET ME KNOW.
+Usually a few minor tweaks go a long way towards improving your scores.
 Please know I want to do everything I can to ensure that the work you're putting in matches the grade you're getting.

 ### Extra Credit